truenas/documentation/content/CORE/GettingStarted/Applications.md

 This reserves or splits the available hardware resources to create a different, full operating system experience.
 TrueNAS can install Windows or Unix-like operating systems in a Virtual Machine (VM), but regular system performance is reduced while virtual machines are running.

-Click one of the tabs below to see instructions on installing your preferred virtualization solution.
+Click one of the tabs below to see instructions on installing your preferred application solution.

 {{< expand "Network Hardware Offloading" "v" >}}
 Plugins that use a network interface need to Disable Hardware Offloading in **Network -> Interface**.
-Disabling hardware offloading can reduce general network performance for that interface, so it is recommended to use a secondary interface for virtualization solutions.
+Disabling hardware offloading can reduce general network performance for that interface, so it is recommended to use a secondary interface for application environments.
 {{< /expand >}}

-{{< tabs "Virtualization Solutions" >}}
+{{< tabs "Application Solutions" >}}
 {{< tab "Plugins" >}}
 This instruction demonstrates plugins by walking you through installing the community-favorite [Plex](https://www.plex.tv/) application.
 You will need an account with Plex to follow these instructions.